Home

 (1833-1871)

-Mary Jane Miner was born in about 1835 near Champion, Trumbull County, OH, the daughter of Joseph and Elizabeth (Forney) Miner.
+Mary Jane Miner was born in about 1835 near Champion, near Warren, Trumbull County, OH, the daughter of Joseph and Elizabeth (Forney) Miner.

-The Aldermans had two children – Franklin Alderman and William Henry Alderman Jr.
+The Aldermans produced a brood of two known sons – William "Franklin" Alderman and William "Henry" Alderman Jr.

 Henry stood 5 feet, 9 inches tall, with sandy complexion, blue eyes and sandy hair.
 He was a farmer.